 To locate a kiosk, go to Quick Tools on usps.com to “Find USPS Locations”.
 In the drop down list, under “Location Types”, select “Self-Service Kiosks.”
 Enter your city and state or ZIP Code and search for a list of postal facilities with a kiosk closest to you.

 While USPS may be the most well-known delivery service, there are two other options available: FedEx and United Parcel Service.

-FedEx offers many of the same services, but can be a little more expensive.
-However, if you open an account, you can get discounted services, including 40% off eligible FedEx Express shipments, 20% off eligible FedEx Ground domestic shipments and 25% off package residential surcharges.
+FedEx offers many of the same services but can be a little more expensive.
+However, if you open a free account, you can get discounted services.

-FedEx also offers complimentary envelopes and boxes — all delivered to your home at no cost.
+FedEx also offers complimentary envelopes and boxes, all delivered to your home at no cost.
 Choose from a range of FREE, ready-to-use self-sealing packaging in various shapes and sizes.
-It’s available in-store or online.
+They’re available in-store or online.

 And, for convenience, you can pay for shipping and print labels online.
 Finally, just schedule a package pick-up right from your home.

 For more details on “How to Ship a Package” via FedEx, click here.

 For easier access and navigation online, you must have a UPS account.
 In addition, registered users have access to discounts.